 Routes are composed as lists of stations with their names, station codes, distances from departure stations, names of road, NOD and countries.

 Select a proper type in a drop-down list to view the desired route.

 To display the transportation route on the map, click on the "To show on the map" button in the upper right corner of the “Transportation route” tab.

 The map with the route will appear in a separate modal window.
 The map legend is located in the lower left corner and opens by clicking on the question mark.
 The map can be downloaded as a .png file by clicking on the corresponding "Download" button.
 Please note that the construction of the route is carried out schematically, without reference to the actual location of the railway tracks between stations.

-Rail-Tariff-Online automatically detects cargo that falls under mandatory protection and calculates charges for protection.
+R-Tariff-Online automatically detects cargo that falls under mandatory protection and calculates charges for protection.
 Meanwhile, such a charge can be calculated for a cargo that doesn’t fall under mandatory guarding.

 If necessary, the calculation result can be adjusted with a protection charge through the “Protection” column of the summary table, or it can be excluded from the calculation.

 By default, calculations for each country where a haul is taking place are made in a currency determined by this country’s tariff regulations.
 Calculations made in base currency can be later recalculated in USD, CHF, EUR, or RUB for all countries or each particular country by selecting a proper currency in the summary table.
 For most countries, results can be recalculated into national currency.
 Currency rates are updated daily.
 There is no need to recalculate after selecting a currency since the summary will refresh automatically.